Debe Secondary School: Facilities

 There is also a cafeteria, the main assembly/auditorium hall, and a field that provides ample space for outdoor activities, including basketball and football courts, as well as cricket batting nets.

 Campus

 Fun Splash Water Park and Debe Secondary School.

 The school is surrounded by a former sugar cane field opposite the Fun Splash water park.
 It is a quiet school of a population of about 568 students and approximately 40 teachers.
 Though situated outside the urban area, Debe Secondary School has been highly noted for its discipline and high standards of education.
 The UWI is being built near the school.

-Uniform

-Girls are required to wear a navy blue skirt 2 inches below the knee.
-Black shoes, black socks, a white shirt blouse with waist band attached that is fitted over the skirt and a blue, silver, and red tie complete the uniform.

-Boys are required to wear navy blue pants, white shirt tucked in the pants, black belt, and black shoes and black socks with a blue, silver, and red tie.

 Admission policy

 Admission to Debe Secondary School is determined by performance on the Secondary Entrance Assessment (SEA) with the passing percentage ranging from 85% to 55%.
 The SEA is a 3-hour-10-minute examination described by the Division of Educational Research and Evaluation (DERE) and the Division of Curriculum Development of the Trinidad & Tobago Ministry of Education as "a mechanism that facilitates placement of students in secondary schools in Trinidad and Tobago."
 The SEA comprises three papers that all candidates must attempt: Creative Writing, Mathematics, and Language Arts.
 The assessment covers the national curriculum for primary-level education for standards three to five, the final three years of elementary instruction.

 Debe Secondary School tends to be an institution of third choice of the five prospective institutions each examinee is required to list in preferential order of interest prior to the exam.
 The five preferences are drawn from the totality of secondary institutions nationwide.

 Students can also be transferred into the school after an entrance exam.